 Food rich in vitamin D would help too, though to a lesser extent; we need that sunlight for many reasons.

 It is interesting that Blue Zone people never go on diet, nor do they go out and exercise.
 Instead natural systems have evolved where they grow their own food and at markets have access to fresh fruit and vegetables at affordable prices.
 They dig in their gardens, walk or cycle to visit their friends and do their own shopping.

-For example, in Finland, Dr Pekka Puska, the director general of Health, Welfare and Research introduced systems that led to an 80% drop in cardiovascular disease over a thirty year period, and 60 percent reduction of cancer.
+For example, in Finland, Dr Pekka Puska, the director general of Health, Welfare and Research introduced systems that led to an 80% drop in cardiovascular disease over a thirty year period, and 60 percent reduction of neoplasms.